mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### rss

 Configures the RSS feed for the website.
-If configured, an RSS file will be generated for the website for subscription.
+If configured, an RSS file will be generated for subscription.

 ```json
 {